andrehk93/Master/dev/README.md

 ### For the OMNIGLOT dataset:
 Go to https://github.com/brendenlake/omniglot/tree/master/python and download the OMNIGLOT dataset (images_background.zip & images_evaluation.zip).
 Unzip both files and put BOTH folders in a folder you call "raw", which you put in data/omniglot/, and the scripts will do the rest.

 To use the model/methods that utilize the OMNIGLOT dataset, please use "main_image.py" to train your model.
+The models can also be trained as in "http://proceedings.mlr.press/v48/santoro16.pdf", using "non_rl_main_image.py" and the OMNIGLOT dataset.

 ### For the INH dataset:
 Go to https://www.kaggle.com/therohk/india-headlines-news-dataset, and download the dataset (You will need to sign in/sign up to Kaggle.com in order to do this).
 Unzip the file, and place the resulting .csv file called "india-news-headlines.csv" into "data/text/headlines/".
 Then run the script in the same folder called "csv_to_folders.py".
 This script will create folders for each headline category, and put each headline into it's corresponding category.
 This will take some time, as the dataset is over 2.7 million rows long.